foambubble/call-for-visualization/README.md

 ## Tools

 Any HTML/JavaScript can work!
-As long as it works in a web browser such as the [VS Code WebView](https://code.visualstudio.com/api/extension-guides/webview), it can work with Foam!
+As long as it runs in a web browser such as the [VS Code WebView](https://code.visualstudio.com/api/extension-guides/webview), it can work with Foam!

 This [list of graph visualization libraries compiled by Elise Devaux](https://medium.com/@Elise_Deux/the-list-of-graph-visualization-libraries-7a7b89aab6a6) is just a few!

 ## Interested?

-If you're into dataviz and want to help people visualize their knowledge graphs, ideas, prototypes and hacks are welcome as issues and PRs to this repository!
+If you're into dataviz and want to help people visualize their knowledge graphs, post ideas, prototypes and hacks as issues and PRs to this repository!

+A simple HTML file is a good starting point!
+If we discover an interesting visualization and want to bring it into VS Code or the Foam website template, we can work together to integrate it.

 Hop onto [Foam Discord](https://discord.gg/rtdZKgj) for more information!